bramleyjl/DnD/ravnica_one_shot/overview.md

 -Will is on the scene investigating shop
 -additional intrigue with burglary: Krenko/goblins hired to smash and destroy covering up stealthy Dimir theft of most powerful weapons

-## Act 2 - Follow the Evidence
+## Session 2 - Follow the Evidence
--info from orzhov cleric leads to Rakdos-themed club, was dead man's regular hangout and supposed to be site of debt repayment
+-info from orzhov cleric leads to Rakdos-themed club Keever's Kleavers, was dead man's regular hangout

 -Dimir know party is on to them at this point and provoke Rakdos fight -party tracks Dimir agent into the wilds following club fight